m-Powered/Kubernetes-Minikube-Documentation/README.md

 # Kubernetes-Minikube-Documentation for Milestone #2 (Ocean DAO Round 7)
 Provide examples and code documentation in order to help other developer teams build access policies in building and deploying their own kubernetes minikube.
-We have completed Milestone #2 and the instructions are as follows.
-Enjoy coding and developing!
+We have completed Milestone #2 and the instructions are as follows. :sparkles: Enjoy coding and developing!

 # Set Up a Compute-to-Data Environment with remote Minikube